Daksh777/SpotifyNoPremium/README.md

 ## ⚠ Please have a look at [#13](https://github.com/Daksh777/SpotifyNoPremium/issues/13#issuecomment-881127907) if you are getting a blank screen in Spotify after applying the theme for a workaround.
-# What is this?
+# Features
-This is a modified Spotify stock theme that:
+This is a Spicetify theme which:
 - [Removes](https://github.com/Daksh777/BlockTheSpot) all Spotify ads (Windows only, optional)
 - Removes `Upgrade` button
 - Removes `Upgrade to Premium` entry in drop-down menu